kaycebasques/technicalwriting.dev/data/intertwingularity.rst

   acknowledged—people keep pretending they can make things hierarchical, categorizable and sequential when they can't.

-After reading those quotes, it was clear what I must do:
+After reading those quotes, my first thought was:

 .. figure:: /_static/boat.png
    :alt: I should build a web crawler.